Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Introduction

 Finally, we deal with non-cutoff collision kernels in Section $\ref{sec:noncutoff}$ where we prove the immediate appearance of an exponential lower bound (Theorem $\ref{theo:boundnoncutoff}$).
-The proof follows exactly the same steps than the one in the case of cutoff collision kernel and so is divided into Section $\ref{subsec:centredballNCO}$, where we construct a lower bound only depending on the norm of the velocity, and Section $\ref{subsec:prooftheononcutoff}$, where we derive the exponential lower bound.
+The proof follows exactly the same steps as in the case of cutoff kernels and is thus divided into Section $\ref{subsec:centredballNCO}$, where we construct a lower bound only depending on the norm of the velocity, and Section $\ref{subsec:prooftheononcutoff}$, where we derive the exponential lower bound.

+As mentioned before, we need to study the free transport equation and the different important properties of the characteristics.
+Appendix $\ref{appendix:transport}$ formulates these issues, investigates all the different behaviours of rebounds against the boundary (Section $\ref{subsec:rebounds}$), builds the characteristics and derives their properties (Section $\ref{subsec:characteristics}$) and solves the free transport equation (Section $\ref{subsec:transport}$).